 As someone interested in the future of DeFi (decentralized finance), I wanted to better track the price of different cryptocurrencies and store them into a timeseries database for further analysis.
 I found an interesting talk by Ludvig Sandman and Bruce Zulu at Kafka Summit London 2019, Using Kafka Streams to Analyze Live Trading Activity for Crypto Exchanges, so I decided to leverage Kafka and modify it for my own use.

-To address these challenges, the QuestDB team recently released the official QuestDB Kafka connector.
-Underneath the hood, the new connector uses InfluxDB line protocol (ILP), which has superior ingestion performance over the JDBC driver utilizing the PostgreSQL wire and simplifies schema management.
-So I decided to give this a spin and apply it to my original project, kafka-crypto-questdb.
+QuestDB is a fast, open-source, timeseries database with SQL support.
+This makes it a great candidate to store financial market data for further historical trend analysis and generating trade signals.
+The team has released an official QuestDB Kafka connector.
+Underneath the hood, the new connector uses InfluxDB line protocol (ILP), which has excellent ingestion performance and easy schema management.
+So I decided to give this a spin and apply it to my project, kafka-crypto-questdb.

 The codebase is organized into three parts: